CharaChorder/docs/docs/Master Forge.rst

 ~~~~~~~~~~~~

 Instead of the one-dimensional buttons that traditional keyboards use,
 Forge :ref:`digitizer<Master Forge:The Digitizers>` levers, which we will call switches, detect motion in three-dimensions so users have access to 64 unique inputs without their fingers breaking contact with the device.
-The :ref:`digitizer<Master Forge:The Digitizers>` switches produce a digital input, as opposed to analog.
-All of the switch caps are 3D-printed and measure [measurements].
-Under the switch cap, there's a stem that's [measurements] thick and square in shape.
-The stem is not removable without disassembling the device whereas the caps are hot-swappable.
+The digitizer switches produce a digital input, as opposed to analog.
+All of the switch caps are 3D-printed and they are hot-swappable.
+Under the switch cap, there's a thick stem that isn't removable without disassembling the device.

-Each :ref:`digitizer<Master Forge:The Digitizers>` has eight 5-way switches.
-Starting from the outside on each :ref:`digitizer<Master Forge:The Digitizers>` and working inwards, the switches correspond to the following fingers; pinky, ring, middle, and index.
-The two switches along the "torso," that is, the inner-most side of each :ref:`digitizer<Master Forge:The Digitizers>`, correspond to the thumb.
-You can see what characters are on each switch by default in :doc:`Layout<Layout>`.
-Additionally, there are two more switches not on the “home-row” which can be accessed by the ring and middle fingers.
-The correct positioning of your fingers is for them to follow the arc in which the switches are laid out.
+.. _switch names:
 .. note::
    **IMPORTANT**: In this manual, we will refer to switches in the
    following way, starting from the pinky finger and working inwards: